 Emi started by introducing us to the ingredients, many of them unfamiliar to us.
 As well as the menu she also provides a glossary of common Japanese ingredients to take away and there is an English dictionary of Japanese food to consult for more in depth explanations on everything from different types of tofu to umami (one of the key tastes in Japanese cooking).

-Miso is also a important seasoning.
-This fermented soybean paste comes in a range of flavours – the creamy beige is sweeter and used for dressings, while red miso is stronger and good for soups.
+Miso is also an important seasoning.
+This fermented soybean paste comes in a range of flavours—the creamy beige is sweeter and used for dressings, while red miso is stronger and good for soups.

-Endamame would be an ingredient in the rice dish (an essential of any Japanese meal).
-These soybeans are in season at the moment and are rich in protein and vitamin C. Emi had preboiled the endamame for a few minutes and removed them from their pods.
+Edamame would be an ingredient in the rice dish (an essential of any Japanese meal).
+These soybeans are in season at the moment and are rich in protein and vitamin C. Emi had pre-boiled the edamame for a few minutes and removed them from their pods.